 Our Local Code of Governance contains six core principles of good governance:

 Each year we are required to produce an Annual Governance Statement which reports on our governance arrangements.
-Our Governance Group, which is chaired by our Chief Executive, meets regularly to define and coordinate our approach to good governance to ensure we are doing what we need to be doing, while our Internal Audit team also plays an important role in this process.
+Our Governance Group, which is chaired by our Interim Managing Director, meets regularly to define and coordinate our approach to good governance to ensure we are doing what we need to be doing, while our Internal Audit team also plays an important role in this process.